What Are The Regional Specialties In The World Of Tea?

 Jasmine Tea, another popular choice in Vietnam, is made by blending green tea leaves with jasmine flowers.
 The tea leaves absorb the sweet scent of the flowers, resulting in a delicately perfumed beverage.
 Jasmine Tea is known for its calming effects and is a beloved choice for tea enthusiasts.

-See also What Are The Health Benefits Of Specialty Tea?
+See also What Are The Most Popular Flavors Of Specialty Tea?

 Turkey